SumoLogic/sumologic-documentation/docs/cse/administration/create-use-network-blocks.md

 ---
 id: create-use-network-blocks
+title: Create and Use Network Blocks
+sidebar_label: Create and Use Network Blocks
+description: tk
 ---

-# Create and Use Network Blocks

 This topic describes *Network Blocks* and their purpose, and provides instructions for setting them up and using them.